Introduction to Finite Element Methods: Discontinuous Galerkin methods for elliptic equations

 The next step is to rearrange the sum over element boundary integrals into a sum over faces.
-A straightforward computation shows that for piecewise smooth $v$ and $w$,
+A straightforward computation shows that for piecewise smooth scalar-valued $v$ and vector-valued $\tau$,

-(recall that the jump of a scalar function is vector-valued, while that of a vector-valued is scalar; see \cref{sec:error:residual}).
+(recalling that the jump of a scalar function is vector-valued, while that of a vector-valued is scalar; see \cref{sec:error:residual}).
 Before applying this to the terms in \eqref{eq:dg:poisson:primal}, however, we first discuss the choice of fluxes, each of which leads to a different discontinous Galerkin approach.
-A popular choice\footnote{Other choices are discussed in \cite{Arnold:2002}.} is the \emph{symmetric interior penalty} method, which corresponds to choosing
+A popular choice\footnote{Other choices are discussed in \cite{Arnold:2002}.} is the \emph{symmetric interior penalty} method, which corresponds to setting

-where $\eta>0$ has to be chosen sufficiently large (the specific form of the second term will become clear when discussing coercivity below).
-With these choices, applying \eqref{eq:dg:discrete_partint} to \eqref{eq:dg:poisson:primal} and using that $\avg{\avg{w}}=\avg{w}$ and $\jump{\avg{w}}=\jump{\jump{w}}=0$ for all $w$, we obtain
+where $h_F$ is the diameter of the face $F\in \partial\calT_h$ and $\eta>0$ has to be chosen sufficiently large.
+(The specific form of the second term will again become clear when discussing coercivity below.)
+With these choices, applying \eqref{eq:dg:discrete_partint} to \eqref{eq:dg:poisson:primal} and using that $\avg{\avg{w}}=\avg{w}$ and $\jump{\avg{w}}=\jump{\jump{w}}=0$ for all $w$, we arrive at

 As usual in a discontinuous Galerkin method, we now choose

 and search for $u_h\in V_h$ satisfying

 To show well-posedness using the \nameref{thm:BNB} theorem, we need to show continuity and coercivity of $a_h$ with respect to appropriate norms.
 We again postpone continuity (in an equivalent norm) to later, and address coercivity with respect to the discrete norm